Yousef2786/dishes-2/features-and-scope.md

 ### Picking a dish:

 1. Choose one or multiple flavors
-2. Get recommended dish or a list of dishes
+2. Get a recommended dish or a list of dishes
 3. Option to see the recipe of the dish